knghtbrd/knock/readme.md

 Before buying your ebook, check if it is available for free on [Project Gutenberg](https://gutenberg.org/).

+## Caveat

+Every book can **only be downloaded once** and then remains locked.
+Treat the generated epub/pdf files carefully.

 ## Contributing

 Install [Nix](https://github.com/NixOS/nix) if you don't have it.
 Enable [flakes](https://nixos.wiki/wiki/Flakes) if you haven't.